Velocee/cordoba-plugin-velocee/README.md

 #Velocee SDK Plugin for Cordova

-This plugin provides and javascript interface to the Velocee SDK.
+This plugin provides and javascript interface to the Velocee SDK for IOS and Android.
 The SDK adds the fetch and audio background modes to the application to allow playback and updates in the background.

 #Integration